WilfullMurder/COS6012-B_2024-5-Labs/README.md

 # COS6012-B_2024-5_SEM2_BDA: Concurrent and Distributed Systems
 Welcome to my repository for the <strong>COS6012-B: Concurrent and Distributed Systems</strong> Software Engineering BEng module at the University of Bradford. <br>
 This repository contains the solutions and code examples for each of the lab sessions, which cover various topics in <strong> concurrent programming </strong> and <strong> distributed systems </strong>. <br>
+The labs focus heavily on the book `Java 9 Concurrency Cookbook` by `Javier Fernández González`.
+This book was published by `packt` in 2017 and may cover some outdated Java concepts.

 ## Module Overview
 <strong> Course Code: </strong> COS6012-B <br>